 Flevy Management Insights Case Study

-Optimization of Kanban Board for a Tech Firm Experiencing Rapid Growth
+Case Study: Optimization of Kanban Board for a Tech Firm Experiencing Rapid Growth

 Mark Bridges | Kanban Board

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Kanban Board to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A SaaS firm struggled with an overloaded Kanban Board, causing longer delivery times and reputational risks.
 By optimizing Kanban practices and prioritization, they boosted project management efficiency by 25% and cut delivery times by 20%, enhancing customer satisfaction and operational effectiveness.